gbauza3destinee/gbauza3destinee/README.md

   </center>

-# Hey There, 🚀 I’m Des!
+# Hi 🚀 I’m Des!
-I am a multi-creative passionate from New York City, now based around the world.
+I am an aspiring Non Binary programmer born and raised in New York City.
+I love making programs, and working remotely with my sidekick bunny- who reminds me to eat my greens🥬.
-**I love to learn and use my skills to be of service to humans and the 🌏 !**
+**I am excited to participate in the ever expanding field of tech.
+My goal is to meet any problem with confidence and put myself into new experiences, so I can produce smarter, cleaner and more optimized solutions with my code. **